 Alcohol has no nutritional benefit to the body, and it often contains added sugars and calories.
 With the sunshine lingering later into the evening, nothing is more tempting than enjoying a cocktail on a warm patio.
-Give your liver a break this spring, and enjoy a seltzer with fresh True Grapefruit instead.
+Give your liver a break this spring, and cut back your alcohol intake.

 Consuming too much sodium has been linked to bloating, heart problems, kidney failure, high blood pressure, and a wide range of other health issues.
 Cleanse your body by cutting it out!
-One of the easiest ways to cut back on sodium is to cook at home, rather than eating out.
-Experiment with different sodium-free seasonings, and only add salt at the very end.
-The flavor will be stronger, but you’ll use much less.
+One of the easiest ways to cut back on sodium is to cook at home rather than eating out.
+Experiment with different sodium-free seasonings and only add salt at the very end.
+The flavor will be stronger, but you will use much less.
 Here are more great tips on how to reduce sodium with alternative seasonings.